Teach Me

 If your child has no evidence of bowel damage, your child may not require surgery.
 “In many of these cases, intussusception can be pushed back by enema using hydrostatic (fluid) pressure or pneumatic (air) pressure,” Dr. Kolpuru said.

-Your provider will place a soft, catheter-like tube in your child’s rectum and use air or a contrast fluid (barium enema), such as barium, to create pressure within the intestine and un-telescope and relieve the obstruction.
+Your provider will place a soft, catheter-like tube in your child’s rectum and use air or contrast enema, such as barium, to create pressure within the intestine and un-telescope and relieve the obstruction.

 If your child’s intestine is torn and they are too sick for an enema, surgical treatment may be required to repair and push the intestine back into place or to remove a part of the bowel.
 “If part of the bowel has been damaged due to lack of blood flow, that part may need to be removed and the healthy ends reattached,” Dr. Kolpuru said.